How to record accounting transactions for your small business

 How to record transactions in accounting

-Recording transactions follows a five-step process that takes you from raw financial data to accurate reports:
+Recording transactions follows a 5-step process that takes you from raw financial data to accurate reports:

-- Categorise transactions: Sort entries into income, expenses, assets, and liabilities
+- Categorise your transactions: sort entries into income, expenses, assets, and liabilities.

-- Generate reports: Create financial statements from your recorded data
+- Review and generate reports: create financial statements from your recorded data.

-The first step is gathering all your financial data in one place.
+The first step is gathering all your financial data in 1 place.

 1. Capture transactions